breatheco-de/capture-flag-ftp-brute-force/README.md

-# Brute Forcing an FTP Server
+# Brute Force Against an FTP Server

 In this lab, you will practice exploration techniques, brute force attacks, and privilege escalation in a controlled environment.
 Your mission is to access an FTP server, discover weak credentials, and obtain two hidden flags.
 In this lab, you will learn:

-- Analysis of misconfigured services (Anonymous FTP)
+- Analysis of misconfigured services (anonymous FTP)
 - Use of real password dictionaries
 - Execution of brute force attacks
 - Privilege escalation in Linux operating systems

+## 🌱 How to Start This Lab

+Follow these instructions to get started:

+1. **Download the virtual machine** from this [link](https://storage.googleapis.com/cybersecurity-machines/ftp-4geeks-lab.ova).
+2. **Import the machine** into your preferred virtualization manager (VirtualBox, VMware, etc.).
+3. Once the machine is running, you can start the lab!

 ## 📄 Instructions

 - The server has anonymous FTP access enabled.
-- Evidence of poor password practices has been found.
+- There are indications of poor password practices.
 - Some system users might be using weak passwords.
 - It is your responsibility to investigate and exploit the vulnerable configurations.

 1. **Connect as an anonymous user**

-    - Use an FTP client to connect with the user `anonymous`.
+    - Use an FTP client to connect with the username `anonymous`.
     - Explore the available files.
     - Pay attention to possible clues.